thequillman/thequillman/README.md

 In my free time I'm...
 - Cooking
+- Pickling
-- Watching B-Movies
+- Watching Movies
 - Listening to music
-- Pretending to be a weather-man
-- Applying for jobs
+- Writing Stories

 I’m down to collaborate on anything.